jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 - You can write and read from your local copy of the data without needing to coordinate with other peers
 - Over time, all nodes converge to the same state by sending each other messages about operations they have performed on their local data
-	- Because of the eventual nature of message delivery, there is no guarantee the state being exactly the same across actors at any given moment
+	- Because of the eventual nature of message delivery, there is no guarantee that the state across all the actors are consistent at any given moment
 	- **If the CRDT is written properly, a view of a CRDT can only ever be out-of-date, but never incorrect**
 - Each operation contains the necessary metadata to figure out a deterministic way to order any operations that may happen concurrently
 	- I'll note here that the term 'conflict-free' is a little misleading. **It's not that conflict doesn't ever occur, but rather that CRDTs are always able to determine the ordering up front** (without user intervention)